evinracher/stilltodo/README.md

 # ✅ Todo CLI — Task Management for Developers

-A simple CLI tool that lets you manage your pending tasks directly from the terminal.

-This project is a simple CLI that lets you handle your pending tasks like a real programmer, directly from the terminal.
+A simple CLI tool that lets you handle your pending tasks like a real programmer, directly from the terminal.
 You don’t have to leave it anymore — your endless todo list stays in your work environment so you can keep working, day after day, until burnout feels inevitable.

 ## 🧠 What is this?